Kaifu96/kaifu96.github.io/index.md

 ## Publications

-**Kaifu Wang**, Qiang Ning, and Dan Roth. *Learnability with Indirect Supervision Signals*, to appear in NeurIPS 2020
+**Kaifu Wang**, Qiang Ning, and Dan Roth. *Learnability with Indirect Supervision Signals*, arXiv:2006.08791, to appear in NeurIPS 2020

-## Expository Articles

 ## Teaching